CartoDB/airship/docs/guides/10-Integrating-CARTOjs.md

 </body>
 ```

 Although the widget is present in our layout, it lacks some data to display.
-Let's populate it with data from CARTO.js dataviews.
+Let us populate it with data from CARTO.js dataviews.

 **Populating Category Widget with CARTO.js dataviews**